 When I first started private teaching, I did not prepare for lessons beforehand.
 I simply showed up to the lesson to “shoot the shit” with my students.
 We talked about current events, every day life and experiences.
-While discussing, I taught them new expressions, corrected their grammar (to improve clarity) and helped with pronunciation.
-This was in 2006–7.
+While discussing, I taught them new expressions, corrected their grammar, and helped with pronunciation.
+This was in 2006–2007.

-I recently started teaching privately again.
-I think my current lessons are better than the “general conversation” ones I used to do.
-Now my lessons seem to pass by smoothly and the students seem more satisfied.
-Though it may seem like common sense to veteran private EFL teachers, here is some advice for teaching adults.
+I started teaching privately again.
+I think my current lessons are much better than the “general conversation” ones I used to do.
+Now my lessons pass smoothly and the students seem very satisfied.

 Get Students’ Expectations

 Are they studying for TOEIC?
 For work?
 For school?
 For travel?
 As a hobby?
 If you know your students’ goals, it’s a lot easier to guide them in the right direction.
 Be explicit about what you will/won’t teach.
-In my experience, students who are studying English as a hobby can be harder to teach, because they are not as motivated as students with a specific purpose.
+In my experience, students who are studying English as a hobby are harder to teach.
+They’re usually not as motivated as students with a specific purpose.
 Though it’s not always like this, it’s something to consider.
-A motivated student is a pleasure (and easy) to teach.
+A motivated student with a goal is easier to teach.

 Though not necessary, this can simplify the details, e.g., payment, time, place, cancellation deadlines.
 I prefer direct deposit to my bank account by the end of the month.
 No penalty for cancellation if lesson is cancelled a day in advance.
 Clarity is something both the teacher and the students can benefit from.